jawahars16/website/content/blog/nginx-a-real-world-comparison/index.md

 1. When Alice gets a customer request, she has to find the corresponding department and hand over the request.
 And she shouldn't wait for the department to finish the requests.
 Instead, she should come back to the reception immediately and collect the next request.
 If the department completed processing the first request, Alice should collect the details and hand over it to the first customer.
 Yes, Alice has to keep track of the customers and their requests, but this approach reduces the wait time to a greater extent.

 2. Appoint more receptionists to handle more customers.
 This needs to be done with care though.
-Just increasing the receptionists to large numbers might put some of them into an idle situation since the officers will take some time to process each job.
+Just increasing the receptionists to large numbers might put some of them into an idle situation since the officers might take some time to process each job.
 The number of receptionists has to be increased by keeping the officers' capacity in mind.

 **What does that mean in NGINX?**